-The HSDM Advanced Graduated Education Program in Geriatric Dentistry supports a Multidisciplinary Geriatric Fellowship in Dentistry, Medicine, and Mental/Behavioral Health, funded by HRSA, to train a dental fellow for two years in the care of older adults, with a focus on underserved populations.
+The HSDM Advanced Graduated Education Program in Geriatric Dentistry (Certificate) is a two-year Multidisciplinary Geriatric Program in Dentistry, Medicine, and Mental/Behavioral Health, to train a dental fellow in the care of older adults, with a focus on underserved populations.
 The interdisciplinary program consists of four main components: coursework, clinical training, teaching/administrative training, and research.
 This program will prepare a specialist in geriatric dentistry to acquire the skills, experience, and knowledge to both treat patients in an institutional, community, and private setting and contribute to the academic and professional development of geriatrics.

 Students will develop the working knowledge of biostatistics and epidemiology necessary for clinical research and may take courses in aging-related issues offered at any Harvard campus and seminars offered by the multidisciplinary fellowship team.

-Training involves rotations at the Cambridge Health Alliance, the Elder Service Plan of the North Shore, Harvard-affiliated nursing homes, and rotations with the multidisciplinary geriatric fellows.
+Training involves rotations at the Cambridge Health Alliance, the Element Care, Harvard-affiliated nursing homes, and rotations with the multidisciplinary geriatric fellows.

 Lectures are given by fellows to pre-doctoral dental students, residents, and geriatric fellows, in addition to oral health education to senior centers and nursing home staff.